 Today, there are many ways to create a family.
 I am committed to helping you develop a family building plan that works for you!

 You don’t have to feel alone and isolated upon receiving a diagnosis of infertility.
 Nor do you need to let the stress of infertility steal joy from your dream of building a family.
 If you’re struggling with your mental health during or after receiving an infertility diagnosis, counseling can help.
-If you want help coping with infertility or with considering alternative paths to motherhood, treatment is available.
-As a women’s mental health expert, I help women thrive at my Lafayette, CA counseling clinic.
-Please contact me today.
+As a women’s mental health expert, I would welcome the opportunity to help you cope with infertility or with considering alternative paths to motherhood.

 Other Women’s Mental Health Services